Where the Power of the Earth and Cultures Meet

 To get a taste of the many the different cultures and cults of Vanuatu, the John Frum cult in John Frum Village has Friday night celebrations with dancing and music in anticipation for the return of, you guessed it, John Frum.
 Visitors are welcome to join in the celebrations.

 Don’t worry, there’s still water adventures to be had in Tanna.
-At White Grass, there is a coral hole spanning 100 metres wide and 2/3 metres deep.
+At White Grass, there is a coral hole spanning 100 metres (328 feet) wide and 2/3 metres (7-10 feet) deep.
 Lemnap Cave is also a cool and intriguing place to discover.
 A boat tour can take you to the hidden entrance where you will need to duck dive under the cliff wall or swim to it in low tide.

 Malekula and Ambrym

 If culture is what fuels you as a traveller, then Malekula and Ambrym should be your top travel destinations in Vanuatu, if not the world.
 Malekulais home to the Big Nambas and Small Nambas tribes; tribes who were previously known to be warriors and cannibals.